BlessedHopeLex/BlessedHopeLex.github.io/_services/2021-02-07-1-is-there-not-cause.md

 ---
-sermon-title: Discipleship Course 2
+sermon-title: Is There Not A Cause
-google-drive-id: 15svRUURppbHszZYWLAA19RrjR5cZ29y_
+google-drive-id: 1_70gozXa4RS46OoA6QgDNavX-GxQ262w
 start-time-seconds: 0
-day-part: Evening
+day-part: Morning
-tags: [sunday-evening discipleship-course]
+tags: [sunday-morning]
 layout: default
 ---